GautierBlandin/recipe-browser/docs/mvp-roadmap.md

 - [x] Update RecipeView to display all recipe fields in a structured layout

 ### Phase 3: Recipe Creation
-- [ ] Add "Create Recipe" button to recipes list page
+- [ ] Add an Add Recipe button to recipes list page.
-- [ ] Create recipe creation form with all cookbook fields
-- [ ] Implement form submission to create new recipe
+- [ ] When creating a recipe, the only thing that should be provided is the name.
 - [ ] Navigate to newly created recipe after creation
-- [ ] Update recipes list to show new recipe
+- [ ] Check that when doing the flow Create Recipe --> Navigate to Recipe --> Navigate back to Recipes List, the new recipe is displayed

 ### Phase 4: Recipe Editing
 - [ ] Add "Edit Recipe" button to recipe view
-- [ ] Create recipe edit form (can reuse creation form components)
-- [ ] Implement form submission to update existing recipe
+- [ ] Design recipe edition
 - [ ] Show updated content immediately after editing

 ### Phase 5: Recipe Deletion